-When you’re traveling it’s really easy for everything to rack-up fast, from grabbing a quick bite to eat through to museum entrance fees and paying for transport.
-New-York-based travel company AllTheRooms is here to help and has rounded up the ten best ways to find cheap accommodation, including off-season travel and the best ways to search the internet for a bargain:
+When you’re traveling it’s really easy for everything to rack-up fast, from grabbing a quick bite to museum entrance fees and paying for transport.
+In this post we rounded up the 10 best ways to find cheap accommodation, including off-season travel and the best ways to search the internet for a bargain.

 Accommodation is significantly cheaper during off-season.
 If you can be flexible with dates, it’s a good idea to do some research before you request annual leave and find out when the low season or shoulder season is at your chosen destination.
 Prices can be up to 75 percent cheaper during low season in some places, meaning you’re more likely to find some great deals.